Strong dollar hurts profits of U.S. companies

 McDonald's forecast currency to cut fourth-quarter earnings per share by 5 cents to 6 cents, after shaving 1 cent off third-quarter earnings per share.

-And United Technologies Corp on Tuesday cited the stronger U.S. currency in cutting its full-year profit forecast for its Otis elevators division, which generates a large chunk of its business outside the country, by about $50 million.
+And United Technologies Corp (UTX.N) on Tuesday cited the stronger U.S. currency in cutting its full-year profit forecast for its Otis elevators division, which generates a large chunk of its business outside the country, by about $50 million (31.02 million pounds).

 The U.S. dollar index, which measures the value of the greenback against a basket of currencies made up of United States' major trading partners, rose 7.74 percent in the third quarter.